What are the charges for transferring my UK Pension to Australia?

 If you set up a Self Managed Super Fund, you can apply to HMRC for QROPS registration in order for your fund to accept a transfer of your UK Pension monies but this is a complex and time-consuming process.
 Alternatively, you can transfer your UK Pension to our Australian Expatriate Superannuation Fund which is Australia’s ONLY Retail Superannuation that is registered with HMRC as a QROPS.
 This would mean that you can completely avoid the complex registration process as this is all in place with our fund.

-Under current rules you cannot transfer your UK Pension to a QROPS Super Fund until you reach aged 55.
+Under current rules you cannot transfer your UK Pension to a QROPS Super Fund until you age 55.
 The reason being is that in Australia you are permitted, under certain circumstances, to withdraw funds before age 55 which goes against UK law.

-However, you can transfer your UK Pension to our International Expat SIPP.
+However, you can transfer your UK Pension to a SIPP.
 This can be used to set up a future transfer and easy transition into Australian Superannuation when you reach age 55.